andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 You might think of a string as a base datatype, but it actually behaves very similar to a [[#Tuple|tuple]] of individual characters.
 So especially in low-level languages you will find `character` as a base datatype and the string is just a collection of characters.

 ### Special Characters

-> [!todo]- partly exam relevant
-> Basics are relevant, more advanced usage is not necessary.
-The first 5 rows of the table are relevant, the others are not.

 Python strings support many special characters.
 To use a special character first write a backslash `\` to escape the string and inform Python that what follows is a special character.
 After the backslash, you can put one of the supported special characters.

 | Character    | Description                                                                               | Example                                     |